openstack/magnum/doc/source/troubleshooting-guide.rst

     curl http://<master_node_ip>:2379/v2/keys/coreos.com/network/subnets

-  You should receive a json snippet that describes all the segments allocated.
+  You should receive a JSON snippet that describes all the segments allocated.

 - This network segment is passed to Docker via the parameter *--bip*.